nhunghoang1/ThoughtWorks-University-Blog/README.md

 install node
 `brew install nvm`

-Follow the post-installation instructions (add the shit to .zshrc) and then open a new terminal
+Follow the post-installation instructions (add the stuff vim ~/.zshrc) and then open a new terminal

 install node